dutchmims/Ladybugs/README.md

 8. Sources

 # Project Overview
-Ladybugs is a fun, addictive and interactive memory card game where the user's aim is to find all matching ladybugs as quick as possible.
+To produce and a fun, addictive and interactive memory card game where the user's aim is to find all matching ladybugs as quick as possible.
 It is suitable for any age.
 It's easy to pick up and play without instructions.

 # Features

 ## Header

 The header is simply the name of the website and game.
+It also hosts the score.

 ## Footer

-The footer has 4 social media links (Facebook, Twitter, Youtube and Instagram.
+The footer has 4 social media links, Facebook, Twitter, Youtube and Instagram.
 It also has the website copyright at the bottom left.

 # UX/UI